josephbeuysmum/Dertisch/README.md

 These functions are hopefully self-explanatory, and they are called in the order they are listed above.

-A boilerplate `Filzanzug` ViewController looks like this:
+A boilerplate `Dertisch` ViewController looks like this:

-	import Filzanzug
+	import Dertisch

 	class SomeViewController: FZViewController {}

-ViewControllers are the only classes in `Filzanzug` to utilise inheritance, each `Filzanzug` ViewController being required to extend the `FZViewController` class.
+ViewControllers are the only classes in `Dertisch` to utilise inheritance, each `Dertisch` ViewController being required to extend the `FZViewController` class.
 This is because Swift view components are already built on multiple layers on inheritance, so there is nothing more to be lost by using inheritance.
 The rest of the library, uses `protocol`s and `extension`s exclusively.

 ---------------------
 Indepth Documentation
 ---------------------

-There are more elements to `Filzanzug` than those described above, but because nobody except myself is known to be using it presently I see no need for greater detail yet.
+There are more elements to `Dertisch` than those described above, but because nobody except myself is known to be using it presently I see no need for greater detail yet.
 If you would like to know more, please ask.

 ---------------------
 Developmental Roadmap